StrataBytes/Mal.EDU/README.md

 1. **'Client Server Runtime Process.bat'**
    - Run as admin and walk through the initialization prompts.
 (Location, Time, Conditions, ect.)
    - verify it has fully setup.
+   - Delete the setup batch file.

 2. **Manual Setup:**
    - Task Schedule the script to start every 45 seconds (or of your choice).
 This simulates the persistence technique used by malware to ensure it remains active.
    - Set the executable to start on boot.
 This helps in understanding how malware ensures its activation with each system start.
+   - Remember to hide the EXE file!
+Copy two if need be, one to be seen on startup programs and one for the task scheduler so it cannot be taken out with one stone.

 ## Usage